boguckicollection/kartoteka/README.md

 FTP_HOST=example.com
 FTP_USER=username
 FTP_PASSWORD=secret
+INVENTORY_CSV=magazyn.csv
 BASE_IMAGE_URL=https://your-store.shop/upload/images
 ```

 The `RAPIDAPI_*` variables are used when a card price is not found in the local database. `SHOPER_API_URL` and `SHOPER_API_TOKEN` configure access to your Shoper store for the **Porządkuj** window.
 The application expects the `/webapi/rest` endpoint and will append it automatically if it is missing. `SHOPER_DELIVERY_ID` sets the default shipping method id for exported CSV files. `FTP_HOST`, `FTP_USER` and `FTP_PASSWORD` configure optional FTP uploads. `OPENAI_API_KEY` enables automatic recognition of card details from scans. `BASE_IMAGE_URL` should point to the public directory where scans are uploaded so OpenAI can fetch them during analysis and the exported CSV contains correct links.
 Leading or trailing spaces in `SHOPER_API_URL` and `SHOPER_API_TOKEN` are ignored.
+`INVENTORY_CSV` controls where the local inventory CSV is written.

 ## Running the App
 Execute the main script with Python 3: